spotlightpa/poor-richard/content/news/2023-10-25-SPL_TAXFORGIVE1025.md

 Unlike most states and the federal government, Pennsylvania has a flat income tax: Someone making $50,000 per year who doesn’t qualify for tax forgiveness pays the same tax rate, currently 3.07%, as someone earning 10 times as much.
 The state Supreme Court has ruled that Pennsylvania’s Constitution <a href="https://www.spotlightpa.org/news/2023/10/pennsylvania-low-income-tax-forgiveness/">forbids a graduated income tax</a>, which would impose higher rates on higher earners.

 As a result, Pennsylvania has one of the most regressive tax systems in the U.S, meaning that state and local taxes hit low-income residents the hardest.
-The bottom 20% of Pennsylvania taxpayers pay roughly twice as much of their income in state and local taxes as the top 1%, according to <a href="https://itep.org/whopays/">one analysis</a>.<br/><br/>Advocates for low-income Pennsylvanians say tax forgiveness — also known as the “poverty exemption” — does not do enough to address this unfairness.
+The bottom 20% of Pennsylvania taxpayers pay roughly twice as much of their income in state and local taxes as the top 1%, according to <a href="https://itep.org/whopays/">one analysis</a>.

+Advocates for low-income Pennsylvanians say tax forgiveness — also known as the “poverty exemption” — does not do enough to address this unfairness.

 “It does its job, but it’s limited in what it does,” said Marc Stier, executive director of the Pennsylvania Policy Center, a progressive think tank.
 “It doesn’t apply to enough people and the benefit itself isn’t large enough.”